 The Transmission of the Variant Readings of the Quran, by Shady Hekmat Nasser, p.97.

-It is interesting to consider the implications of claiming that the Bismillah (a key Quranic statement consisting of 19 letters, repeatedly marking its presence throughout the entire book across 113 chapters) could possibly not be a Quranic verse.
+It is interesting to consider the implications of claiming that the Basmalah (a key Quranic statement consisting of 19 letters, repeatedly marking its presence throughout the entire book across 113 chapters) could possibly not be a Quranic verse.

 Despite this, traditional Muslims universally exclude this critical verse when they perform their Salat during each unit (raka).
-Ironically, this omission is insisted upon despite it being a numbered verse (1:1) in most all available Quranic editions that have successfully prevailed to date, distinct from all other Suras, which have an unnumbered Bismillah (i.e. verse ‘0’).
-To justify the cognitive dissonance required to maintain this position, it is common to hear that this is due to “Ikhtilaf” (difference of opinion) on it even being separate from the Quran.
-However, examining how the Contact Prayers (Salat) as performed throughout the Muslim world, especially in “key” Islamic countries such as Saudi Arabia, Turkey, or Pakistan, suggest it is, in fact, a unified stance with near to no mosques at all reciting this key statement.
-Some have claimed that it is indeed read silently, however, probing the Muslims reveals that the majority simply “follow the Imam” silently, with many genuinely unaware of the omission.
+Ironically, this omission is insisted upon despite being a numbered verse (1:1) in most Quranic editions that have successfully prevailed to date, distinct from all other Suras, which have an unnumbered Bismillah (i.e., verse ‘0’).
+To justify the cognitive dissonance required to maintain this position, it is common to hear that this is due to “Ikhtilaf” (difference of opinion), with some arguing that the Bismillah is even separate from the Quran.

 The Quran’s mathematical code revealed in 1974 through the computer has additionally shun light on further consequences of this violation.
 We learn that not just all key parameters of the Quran but also the Abrahamic Practices, such as the Contact Prayers, are mathematically coded by means of the number 19 (see 74:25-31).
 It turns out this chapter contains a superhuman structure that only manifests when the Bismillah is recited.